cptaffe/sass-git/README.md

 sass-git
 ========

-Shell script for compiling sass, adding files to git, committing with a message, and optionally pushes.
-Currently errors for whatever stage means that there is no need to do those things (Your repo is up to date).
-I will specify errors eventually.
+Golang utility for compiling sass, adding files to git, committing with a message, and optionally pushes.
+View its [project page](http://cptaffe.github.io/sass-git).

 ## Install